BSWriter/SES_LSTM/README.md

 	- Label 3 is given when the eyedropper is dropped
 	- Label 4 is given when the eyedropper is lifted but not used
 	- Label 5 is given when the user walks with the eyedropper

+## Original SES
+- Instructions for running the original Smart Eyedrop application can be found here: https://github.com/EilonwyLlyr/SED_backend